-The complete interview, as published in four installments in January 2011 during FBPO’s “Marcus Miller Month”
+The complete interview, originally published in four installments in January 2011 during FBPO’s “Marcus Miller Month”

 Born and raised in New York City, Marcus Miller grew up in a musical family, that included his father, a church organist and choir director, and jazz piano great Wynton Kelly.
 Marcus started on the clarinet and saxophone before discovering (and falling in love with!) the electric bass.
 From the beginning, the young Miller showed great promise as a player and songwriter.
 While still a teenager, he began playing bass for live gigs, as well as sessions for commercials and records.
 To date, Marcus has recorded well over 500 albums for artists in multiple musical styles, including: rock (Donald Fagen and Eric Clapton), jazz (George Benson, Dizzy Gillespie, Joe Sample, Wayne Shorter and Grover Washington, Jr.), pop (Roberta Flack, Paul Simon and Mariah Carey), R&B (Aretha Franklin and Chaka Khan), hip hop (Jay-Z and Snoop Dogg), blues (Z.Z.
 Hill), new wave (Billy Idol), smooth jazz (Al Jarreau and Michael Franks) and opera (collaborations with tenor Kenn Hicks and Kathleen Battle).